 Video enhancement of evidence for trial -- before and after

-A critical portion of recoreded video evidence from the Ivory Webb shooting case contained a bright white flash which obscured details of the action.
+A forensic video expert can educate any attorney regarding technical details about the digital media evidence that might become crucial for the case.
+For example, a critical portion of the recorded video evidence from the Ivory Webb shooting case contained a bright white flash which obscured details of the action.
 Attorneys for the defense first believed a flashlight or car headlight had shined directly into the camera lens.
-We knew otherwise, and immediately began performing forensic video enhancements on that specific section of the evidence.
+However, the audio and video experts at NCAVF knew otherwise, and immediately began performing forensic video enhancements on that specific section of the evidence.

 This and other segments of the video evidence were of great benefit to the defense on the case.
 According to three jurors interviewed post-trial, the legal video analysis, forensic research, and enhancements by NCAVF played a critical role in the jury's decision in this trial.